PUBLISHED on

 Advancing Predictive Maintenance

-ITRVN introduces Advancing Predictive Maintenance (APM) systems, an unsupervised anomaly detection system for electric motors.
+ITR introduces Advancing Predictive Maintenance (APM) systems, an unsupervised anomaly detection system for electric motors.
 Traditional predictive maintenance systems rely on supervised learning, manual data collection, and single-issue focus.
 APM uses vibration and current consumption data to detect various motor defects, enabling autonomous operation and remote monitoring.
 Tiny Machine Learning (TinyML) integration allows onboard anomaly detection without cloud data processing.
 APM addresses the growing need for predictive maintenance in the manufacturing industry and simplifies data management while reducing costs.

 Introduction